-Robe of Feathers consists of a year-round line of classic and timeless pieces for girls from 1-14 years, that fit with ease and comfort, while offering room to grow.
+Robe of Feathers consists of a year-round line of classic, simple and timeless pieces for girls from 1-14 years, that fit with ease and comfort, while offering room to grow.

 It is designed by Nele Hinrichsen, who has got her passion for precious materials and crafted finishings at Vivienne Westwood Couture, where she has worked for many years.

-Now her three little daughters are her inspiration and perfect to test every piece for its wearability.
+Now her three daughters are her inspiration and perfect to test every piece for its wearability.

 Please enjoy reading the legend of the Robe of Feathers...

 The Robe of Feathers